-Robin Spiller is a Professor of Gastroenterology and ex-Director of the Nottingham Digestive Diseases Biomedical Research Unit, University of Nottingham, Queens Medical Centre, Nottingham, United Kingdom.
-He was Editor of Gut (2003–2009) and member of the Board of the Rome Foundation (2000–2015), and twice edited the British Society of Gastroenterology (BSG) Guidelines for the management of IBS.
+Robin Spiller is a Professor of Gastroenterology and ex-director of the Nottingham Digestive Diseases Biomedical Research Unit, University of Nottingham, Queens Medical Centre, Nottingham, United Kingdom.
+He was the editor of Gut (2003–2009), and member of the Board of the Rome Foundation (2000–2015) and twice edited the British Society of Gastroenterology (BSG) Guidelines for the management of IBS.
 His main research interest is the pathophysiology of irritable bowel syndrome (IBS), particularly the role of infection, inflammation, diet and alterations in the microbiome.
-He has a longstanding collaboration with physicists at the Sir Peter Mansfield MRI Centre and together they have pioneered the use of MRI to image the underlying mechanisms in functional bowel diseases.
+He has a longstanding collaboration with physicists at the Sir Peter Mansfield MRI Centre, and together, they have pioneered the use of MRI to image the underlying mechanisms in functional bowel diseases.

 © UEG 2016 Spiller.